-- (1) The DSH funds allocated to each pool are paid to qualifying hospitals based on the number of [medicaid] MAD discharges.
-These include both [medicaid] MAD managed care and non-managed care discharges.
-A discharge occurs when a patient dies in the hospital, is formally released from the hospital, or is transferred to another hospital or nursing home. - (2) Payments are made quarterly, with the annual amount for the pool divided into four parts, and each part distributed after the end of each quarter based on [medicaid] MAD discharges during that quarter.
-The quarterly payment to each hospital qualifying for DSH pools 1, 2, or 3 will be computed by dividing the number of [medicaid] MAD discharges for that hospital by the total number of [medicaid] MAD discharges from all hospitals qualifying for that DSH pool and then multiplying this pro-rata share by the quarterly allocation for the respective pool.
-This amount cannot exceed the OBRA 93 DSH limit, which is described in parts [8.311.3.13.E.
-NMAC and 8.311.3.13.F NMAC] Subsections E and F of 8.311.3.13 NMAC. - (3) [The medical assistance division] MAD will review the allocation of DSH funds prior to the start of each state fiscal year and may re-allocate funds between pools at that time in consideration of shifts in the hospital utilization of [medicaid] MAD and low-income/indigent care patients. - (4) The percentages allocated to each pool for state fiscal year 98 are as listed below.
-The total allocations shall be adjusted in subsequent state fiscal years based on the medicare prospective payment update factor (MPPUF) [and/or] or the DSH budget as defined by [HSD] the department.
-The base year DSH budget for state fiscal year 98 is \$22,000,000.00. - (a) The teaching PPS hospital DSH pool is 56[%] percent of the overall DSH budget, as defined by HSD. - (b) The non-teaching PPS (DRG) hospital DSH pool is 22.5[%] percent of the overall DSH budget, as defined by HSD. - (c) The PPS-exempt hospital (TEFRA) DSH pool is 1.5[%] percent of the overall DSH budget, as defined by HSD. - (d) The reserve DSH pool is 20[%] percent of the overall DSH budget, as defined by HSD.
-Quarterly payments may be made directly from the reserve pool to hospitals qualifying for any of the other three DSH pools at the rate of N dollars per [medicaid] MAD discharge, where N is equal to the fraction described in [8.311.3.13.A.(3)(b)(ii) NMAC] Item (ii) of Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC of this part minus 20[%] percent, multiplied by \$1,750. - D. Request for DSH payment procedures: Hospitals must submit to the department the number of
+- (1) DSH payments are subject to available state and federal funding, as determined by the department. - (2) If DSH funds are available, they shall be allocated to each pool and paid to qualifying hospitals based on the number of MAD discharges.
+These include both MAD managed care and non-managed care discharges.
+A discharge occurs when a patient dies in the hospital, is formally released from the hospital, or is transferred to another hospital or nursing home. - (3) Payments are made quarterly, with the annual amount for the pool divided into four parts, and each part distributed after the end of each quarter based on MAD discharges during that quarter.
+The quarterly payment to each hospital qualifying for DSH pools one, two, or three will be computed by dividing the number of MAD discharges for that hospital by the total number of MAD discharges from all hospitals qualifying for that DSH pool and then multiplying this pro-rata share by the quarterly allocation for the respective pool.
+This amount cannot exceed the OBRA 93 DSH limit, which is described in Subsections E and F of 8.311.3.13 NMAC. - (4) MAD will review the allocation of DSH funds prior to the start of each state fiscal year and may re-allocate funds between pools at that time in consideration of shifts in the hospital utilization of MAD and low-income/indigent care patients. - (5) The percentages allocated to each pool for state fiscal year 1998 are as listed below.
+The total allocations shall be adjusted in subsequent state fiscal years based on the medicare prospective payment update factor (MPPUF) or the DSH budget as defined by the department.
+The base year DSH budget for state fiscal year

-[medicaid] MAD discharges (both managed care and fee for service discharges), which they have incurred 30 calendar days after the end of each quarter.
+1998 is \$22,000,000.00.

+- (a) The teaching PPS hospital DSH pool is fifty-six percent of the overall DSH budget, as defined by HSD. - (b) The non-teaching PPS (DRG) hospital DSH pool is twenty two and a half percent of the overall DSH budget, as defined by HSD. - (c) The PPS-exempt hospital (TEFRA) DSH pool is one and a half percent of the overall DSH budget, as defined by HSD. - (d) The reserve DSH pool is twenty percent of the overall DSH budget, as defined by HSD.
+Quarterly payments may be made directly from the reserve pool to hospitals qualifying for any of the other three DSH pools at the rate of N dollars per MAD discharge, where N is equal to the fraction described in Item (ii) of Subparagraph (b) of Paragraph (3) of Subsection A of 8.311.3.13 NMAC minus twenty percent, multiplied by \$1,750. - D. Request for DSH payment procedures: Hospitals must submit to the department the number of MAD discharges (both managed care and fee for service discharges), which they have incurred 30 calendar days after the end of each quarter.
 The department will review the hospital's documentation supporting their discharge information.
 Any requests received later than 60 calendar days from the end of the quarter will be denied as untimely.